 Scaffidi, B. and T. Tung.
 2020.
 Endemic violence in a pre-Hispanic Andean community: A bioarchaeological study of cranial trauma from the Majes Valley, Peru.
 American Journal of Physical Anthropology.
 Vol. 2020; pp. 1 – 24.
 PDF available at Academia.

-Van Hoek, M. 2011b.
+Van Hoek, M. 2011c.
 The Chavín Controversy – Rock Art from the Andean Formative Period.
 Oisterwijk, The Netherlands.
-Book only available as PDF in ResearchGate.
+Book available as PDF only at ResearchGate.

 Van Hoek, M. 2021b.
 Accessing the Inaccessible.
 Rock Art of Quilcapampa, southern Peru.
 Oisterwijk, the Netherlands.
 Book only available as PDF at ResearchGate.